openbermuda/karmapi/README.md

 tkinter is one part you need to make sure *tk-8.6-dev* is installed before ./configure.

 The good news is that after the intitial build it all runs pretty fast.

+* tk-8.6-dev -- for tkinter

+* libbz2-dev -- compression library

+* libssl-dev -- for ssl support required for pip3.6 to work.

 ## TODO